fruchti/leshy/README.md

 ### Building, dependencies

-The build requires the `arm-none-eabi-binutils` and the [STM32CubeF0](http://www.st.com/en/embedded-software/stm32cubef0.html) firmware package for the necessary CMSIS header files.
+The build requires `arm-none-eabi-binutils` and the [STM32CubeF0](http://www.st.com/en/embedded-software/stm32cubef0.html) firmware package for the necessary CMSIS header files.
 Its location must be set in `demo/config.mk`.
 After editing this file, please run